adaptyteam/AdaptySDK-iOS/scripts/README.md

 **What it does**:
 - Updates version in `Sources/Versions.swift` (main SDK version constant)
+- Updates version in `Sources.AdaptyPlugin/cross_platform.yaml` (cross-platform schema version)
 - Updates version in all podspec files (CocoaPods specification)
 - Validates version format
+- Verifies all changes were applied correctly
-- Shows verification of changes
+- Shows summary of all updated files

 **Version format**: `x.y.z` or `x.y.z-SUFFIX` (e.g., `3.12.0`, `3.12.0-SNAPSHOT`)